Copyright status of The Wonderful Wizard of Oz and related works in the United States

 The copyright status of The Wonderful Wizard of Oz and related works in the United States is complicated for several reasons.
 The book series is very long-running, and written by multiple authors, so the books often fall on opposite sides of eligibility for copyright laws.
 There have also been multiple adaptations across many different media, which enjoy different kinds of copyright protection.
 The copyright law of the United States has changed many times, and impacted Oz works every time.
-As of 2025, thirty Oz books and five films are in the public domain.
+As of 2026, thirty-one Oz books and five films are in the public domain.
 Starting in 2019, an Oz book has entered the public domain every year.
 Barring another extension of copyright terms, all of the Famous Forty will be in the public domain by 2059.

+This page explains the copyright status of those works in the US only, and the copyright status of the works may vary by country.
+For example, L. Frank Baum died in 1919, and that means that his works entered the public domain in 1990 in most countries and in 2020 in Mexico (as Mexico has a life plus 100 year term).